hidetatz/hidetatz.github.io/data/drafts/how-to-get-along-with-slo-error-budget.md

 ## How to implement SLO

 There are some ways how to implement SLO.
-I just want to describe one example.
+Below is just one example.

 ### Determine what kind of SLI is the best for the service